coala/coala/docs/Getting_Involved/Writing_Tests.rst

 characteristic to be undiscoverable (or only discoverable after dozens of hours of searching).
 Try to test as much as possible!
 The more tests you write the more you can be sure you did everything correct.
-Especially if someone else modifies your component, he can be sure with your tests that he doesn't introduce a bug.
+Especially if someone else modifies your component, they can be sure with your tests that they don't introduce a bug.
 Keep these points in your mind when you're writing a test:

 - 100% test-coverage